-Since coming to Pugwash with her husband, Mike, she has been a super active volunteer in community activities – curling, hiking, camping, orienteering, contributing to a community newspaper, school volunteering, and particularly in teaching others—especially young people—about the importance and sensitivity of their natural surroundings.
+After moving to Pugwash with her husband Mike, Alice was an active volunteer in community activities – curling, hiking, camping, orienteering, contributing to a community newspaper, school volunteering, and particularly in teaching others — especially young people — about the importance and sensitivity of their natural surroundings.

-Among her many contributions, the one which has immediately identified her as a community leader has been as chair of the Friends of the Pugwash Estuary.
-Joining a small gathering of friends she was instrumental in starting the Society and developing it to where its membership has grown to almost 150.
-In the course of so doing, she has enriched the lives of many with opening up the opportunity to participate in environmental monitoring, habitat restoration, hiking, canoeing, bird watching, and, most of all, develop an appreciation for the natural environment.
+Among her many contributions, the one that immediately identified her as a community leader was as chair of the Friends of the Pugwash Estuary.
+Joining a small gathering of friends, she was instrumental in starting the Society and developing it to where its membership has grown to almost 150.
+In the course of so doing, she enriched the lives of many with opening up the opportunity to participate in environmental monitoring, habitat restoration, hiking, canoeing, bird watching, and, most of all, develop an appreciation for the natural environment.

-Alice, by her actions, is one of the foremost community developers along the Cumberland Shore!
+Alice, by her actions, was one of the foremost community developers along the Cumberland Shore.